alwaysdata/documentation/content/domains/troubleshooting.en.md

 From the alwaysdata administration interface, the following message - **Domains > Details of [example.org] - 🔎 > Status** tab - lets you send the e-mail:

 ```
-This domain was suspended by ICANN as its owner did not confirm their e-mail address within 15 days of creation, transfer or sale.
+This domain has been suspended by ICANN because its owner did not confirm their email address before the deadline following its creation, transfer, or change of ownership.
 ```

 If you are not sure of the e-mail address, you can change it in the owner’s contact information from the **Domains > Details of [example.org] - 🔎 > MODIFY** (oposite **Owner**).